lszymanski7/boilerplate-js/docs/FEATURES.md

 ## Babel

 This project utilizes [Babel](https://babeljs.io/) to transpile modern JavaScript code into a version compatible with a specified target environment.
-Configuration file includes the following preset and plugins:
+Below, you'll find descriptions for all the presets and plugins contained in the configuration file - [.babelrc.json](https://github.com/lszymanski7/boilerplate-js/blob/main/.babelrc.json).

 `@babel/preset-env`